aiacov02/EmployeeDirectory/README.md

 Responses:
 Responses:
 - `200 OK` with the list of employees
-- `404 Not Found` if the employee does not exist
 - `403 Forbidden` if the user does not have permission
 - `401 Unauthorized` if not authenticated